kimcdata/spatial_tx_workshop/README.md

 </div>

-Imagine a typical molecular biology experiment that aims to measure the concentration of a particular molecule in a sample.
-A researcher collects the samples they need, which could be a cell culture, a tissue biopsy, an entire organism (drosophila or c.elegans, for example) and then extracts whatever type of molecule they need to measure from that sample.
-They might then perform a western blot, qPCR or omics experiment to generate the data for that sample.
+Historically, a typical molecular biology experiment would aim to measure the concentration of a particular molecule in a sample.
+Typically, this would involve a researcher collecting the samples they need, which could be a cell culture, a tissue biopsy, an entire organism (for example: drosophila or c.elegans) and then extracting the type of molecule they need to measure from that sample.
+They might then perform a western blot, qPCR or omics experiment to generate data from that sample.
 What we have done in this case is collapse the concentration of a molecule in millions of cells down to a single representative value for the sample as a whole.
 But what if some of the cells in your sample contain a high concentration of your target molecule and some have almost none at all?
-This type of information will be completely lost with this “bulk” approach but is exactly the type of information that single-cell based technologies are designed to collect.
+This type of information will be completely lost with this “bulk” approach, but is exactly the type of information that single-cell and spatial based technologies are designed to collect.
-Single-cell technology started to emerge in around 2009 but has exploded in popularity in the last 5 years due to the availability of biotechnology platforms to generate single-cell based data.
+Single-cell technology started to emerge in around 2009 but has exploded in popularity in the last 5 years due to the commercial availability of biotechnology platforms to generate single-cell based data.

 One field in which single cell technologies have excelled is cancer